Cover bild

 KI-Anwendungsrelevanz (Nutzwert heute):

-- 0–1: Kein KI-Bezug oder rein abstrakt / technisch ohne Nutzenableitung.
+- 0–1: Kein KI-Bezug oder rein abstrakt / technical ohne Nutzenableitung.

 - 2–4: KI wird erwähnt, aber ohne konkrete Nutzungsideen.